TsukiGva2/unnoficial-zimbu/what_is_wBugFix.md

 first of all, the 'w' in wBugFix stands for weird.

-it all started with a test, i was trying to use the string $format function and i was getting some kind of cryptic and weird error message
+it all started with a test, i was trying to use the string $format function and i was getting this weird error message

     $ zup --run
     bla bla bla, check buildlog

     $ cat buildlog
     ...
-    Warning: implicit defiinition of ZdynEqual
+    Warning: implicit definition of ZdynEqual
     ...
     ld: undefined reference to ZdynEqual
     ...